rjsf-team/react-jsonschema-form/docs/index.md

 A: There's no specific built-in way to do this, but you can write your own FieldTemplate that supports hiding/showing fields according to user input.
 See the "tips and tricks" section above for one example implementation.
 See also: [#268](https://github.com/mozilla-services/react-jsonschema-form/issues/268), [#304](https://github.com/mozilla-services/react-jsonschema-form/pull/304), [#598](https://github.com/mozilla-services/react-jsonschema-form/issues/598), [#920](https://github.com/mozilla-services/react-jsonschema-form/issues/920).

+For filtering fields using a search box, see [this example implementation](https://codesandbox.io/s/examplereactjsonschemaformfilter-wikn6).

 ## License

 Apache 2